 Jean-Paul Clozel, Chairman, on the establishment of the company

 From the beginning, Idorsia’s leadership has emphasized that sustainability is central to how we define our success.
 The company was founded with a strong governance framework in place, including a broad range of policies, standard operating procedures, and guidelines to drive a culture of integrity.
 Our commitment to sustainability has been reinforced over the years.
-Furthermore, with our transformation into a commercial company, we have expanded oversight, employee training, and other measures to ensure that our business is conducted ethically and in line with relevant legal and regulatory requirements in all the markets in which we operate.
+Furthermore, with our transformation into a commercial company, we have expanded oversight, employee training, and other measures to ensure that our business is conducted ethically and in compliance with relevant legal and regulatory requirements in all the markets in which we operate.

 Enterprise risk management

 Risks are inherent to all businesses, and our success is dependent on our ability to foresee and mitigate these effectively.
 We have put in place an Enterprise Risk Management (ERM) system to reduce risks and ensure business continuity throughout the organization.
+Our ERM system is designed to identify, assess, manage, and monitor strategic, financial, and operational risks that could affect the company.
+The monitoring of the ERM system is entrusted to the Board of Directors.

-In line with new reporting expectations on the part of external stakeholders and regulators, as well as our continuous attention to sustainability issues, we have evolved our ERM system to include non‑financial matters (environmental, social, and employee matters, respect for human rights, anti‑corruption efforts) as part of the company’s risk reporting.
+In line with new reporting expectations on the part of external stakeholders and regulators, as well as our continuous attention to sustainability issues, we have evolved our ERM system to include non‑financial matters (environmental, social, and employee matters, respect for human rights, anti-corruption efforts) as part of the company’s risk reporting.
+Climate-related risks are a key element in this updated risk reporting.

 Material topics and impacts

 We acknowledge that our business activities have wide-reaching implications and can have a range of effects on society and the environment.
 We strive to align our activities with the expectations of our shareholders, stakeholders, and society as a whole.
-To this end, we have determined a set of material sustainability topics by considering Idorsia’s impact on people (including human rights), the environment, and the economy (impact – or “inside-out” – materiality).
+To this end, we have determined a set of material sustainability topics by considering Idorsia’s impact on people (including human rights), the environment, and the economy (external – or “inside-out” – materiality).

-In line with the new Global Reporting Initiative Standards (GRI 2021), our process involved interactions with stakeholders and experts.
+In line with the Global Reporting Initiative Standards (GRI 2021), our process involved interactions with stakeholders and experts.
 The interaction with stakeholders and experts allowed us to set a threshold for determining the most significant impacts (14 in total), which were then grouped into four material topics: Advancing science & healthcare, Safeguarding and developing talent and fostering diversity, Compliance and business ethics, and Environmental impact management.

-The full materiality process and a description of our impacts and material topics can be found in the 2023 Sustainability Report.
+The full materiality process and a description of our impacts and material topics can be found in the 2024 Sustainability Report.